 Accessories can make or break your room.
 For Victorian rooms, lace trims, roses, crochet, and vintage or reproduction vases can be arranged on tables and bureaus.
 Buying reproduction pieces at yard sales or thrift stores can help with the budget, but adding a little do-it-yourself project such as the rose print lampshade.
 But be sure to follow principles that will ensure that your accessories successfully walk that fine line between design and clutter.

 04 of 04

-The look of Oriental rugs are part of the Victorian style.
-But authentic antique or even reproduction rugs can be expensive - way out of your budget.
-But you can get the look with a solid colored carpet remnant and small reproduction area rugs.
+The look of Oriental rugs is part of the Victorian style, but authentic antique or even reproduction rugs can be expensive - way out of your budget.
+However, you can still get the look with a solid-colored carpet remnant and small reproduction area rugs.
 The carpet remnant can be bound with an oriental print or damask or brocade from a thrift shop curtain sewn together in long strips.

 So go ahead and plan that dream bedroom.
-If you look to reuse, repurpose, and recycle is a properly Victorian kind... of way, your bedroom will look and feel luxurious without undue damage to your piggy bank.
+If you look to reuse, repurpose, and recycle in a properly Victorian kind of way, your bedroom will look and feel luxurious without undue damage to your piggy bank.